Morgan Reid

 Morgan Nicole Reid Allen (born Morgan Nicole Reid; June 13, 1995) is an American former soccer player who played as a defender.
-She played collegiately at Duke University before being drafted by the North Carolina Courage in the fourth round of the 2018 NWSL College Draft.
+She played college soccer for the Duke Blue Devils and was drafted by the North Carolina Courage in the fourth round of the 2018 NWSL College Draft.

 Early life

 Reid was born in Cleveland, Ohio.
 She grew up in Cary, North Carolina and attended the private Cardinal Gibbons High School in Raleigh, North Carolina, playing both soccer and basketball.
-She was a four-year letter winner and a two-time team MVP ad the basketball team's starting point guard.
+She was a four-year letter winner and a two-time team MVP and the basketball team's starting point guard.
 In 2011 as a sophomore, Reid was invited to attend the U.S. National Soccer Camp in California, gaining a shot at the U.S. Soccer Youth National Team.

 In soccer, she guided her team to the 2013 State Championship, scoring against St. Stephens High School in the final.
 She was named NCSCA Player of the Year and Gatorade Player of the Year for the state of North Carolina in 2014, ranking as the No. 1 player in the South Atlantic Region.